aion-systems-core/aion/docs/pricing.md

 SealRun is open source under the [MIT License](../LICENSE).
 Commercial packages are optional and intended for teams with compliance, audit, or governance requirements.

+Price indicators for future V2 based on current estimations.
+Pilot partners receive individual conditions and influence the development.

 ## Community support (free)

 - **Channel:** GitHub Issues and Discussions